Skip to main content

 })

-Alternatively, you can also use the Immutable setting.
-It will make all values returned from the context immutable, allowing you to persist them anywhere.
-Of course, this comes at the cost of performance.
+Alternatively, you can enable the Immutable setting.
+This makes all values returned from the context immutable, allowing you to persist them anywhere.
+Note that this comes at the cost of performance.

 app := fiber.New(fiber.Config{